EuroProofNet/europroofnet.github.io/_pages/WG1/Jun2022/dedukti-school-1.md

 **June 24, 2022:**

 - 14:30-15:45 **[Dedukti](https://deducteam.github.io/) & [Lambdapi](https://github.com/Deducteam/lambdapi)**, [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) will present the language Dedukti and the available tools for checking Dedukti files.
-He will also present Lambdapi, a new interactive proof assistant which can be used as an higher-level intermediate language for generating Dedukti files.
+He will also present Lambdapi, a new interactive proof assistant which can be used as an higher-level intermediate language for generating Dedukti files. [slides](frederic.pdf)

 - 15:45-16:00 break